bonitasoft/bonita-continuous-delivery-doc/md/getting_started.md

-# Bonita Continuous Delivery Quick Start
+# Getting started

 The BCD add-on is provided as a `bonita-continuous-delivery_<version>.zip` archive.

-This page describes how to use this archive to quickly start using Bonita Continuous Delivery solution.
+This page describes how to use this archive to start your journey with Bonita Continuous Delivery.

-## Before you begin

-### Licensing prerequisites

-To use BCD you must have an active Bonitasoft Subscription and a dedicated access to Bonitasoft license service.
-Indeed BCD requires such access in order to dynamically retrieve Bonita licenses while deploying your platform.

-Contact your sales representative for more information.

-### AWS Prerequisites

-If you consider deploying to Amazon Web Services (AWS) platform, first read the [AWS prerequisites tutorial](aws_prerequisites.md) which describes how to configure AWS for BCD.

-## Preparing the control workstation

-### Step-by-step installation
+## Installation guide

 In order to ease your environment setup, we provide a Docker image called **[BCD Controller](bcd_controller.md)** image which contains all required dependencies and tools for the control workstation (ie. the host from which Bonita Continuous Delivery commands are launched).

+### Common installation steps

 Follow these installation steps on your control workstation.